mislav/blog/rails/_posts/2008-05-24-cargo-culting-xhtml-considered-harmful.markdown

 title: Use HTML 4 in your application
 layout: post
 category: rails
+description: Cargo-culting XHTML is bad.
+Use HTML 4 in your Rails apps.
 ---

 When you set up an application, Rails outputs XHTML by default.